Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 Ecwid can be embedded to a website in many ways.
 Sometimes a storefront can be inserted in an iframe container due to the limitations of a platform.
 To make sure that all popup windows such as customer account login popup are displayed in the center of an iframe, use the example code on the right **in a main frame of your page**.

-`setPopupCentering()` function accepts one argument, which is the ID of an iframe element, where Ecwid storefront is loaded.
-In order to work, `setPopupCentering()` function needs to have `iframeintegration.js` file loaded for that frame.
+`setEcwidPopupCentering()` function accepts one argument, which is the ID of an iframe element, where Ecwid storefront is loaded.
+In order to work, `setEcwidPopupCentering()` function needs to have `iframeintegration.js` file loaded for that frame.

 ### New product listing